Smile (band): History

-Hampton School mates and guitarists Tim Staffell and Brian May joined other friends to form a musical group in 1965 called "1984".
-They played many gigs in West London, opening for more famous bands, and they recorded four cover songs at Thames Television in May 1967, as well as "Step On Me" written by May and Staffell.
+Hampton School mates and guitarists Tim Staffell and Brian May joined other friends to form a musical group in 1965 called 1984, named after the book of the same name.
+They played many gigs in West London, opening for more famous bands, and they recorded four cover songs at Thames Television on 31 March 1967, as well as "Step On Me" written by May and Staffell.
 In early 1968, first May then Staffell left the group.
 May was an astrophysics student at London's Imperial College, and Staffell was enrolled at Ealing Art College.
 They placed an advertisement on the college notice board for a "Ginger Baker type" drummer, and a young dental student named Roger Taylor auditioned on bongos (his drum kit was elsewhere) and got the job.
-The band debuted by opening for either Pink Floyd or the Troggs (stories differ) at Imperial College in October 1968.
-The band now a trio had their biggest public performance on 27 February 1969 at a concert in aid of the National Council for the Unmarried Mother and Her Child, held at the Royal Albert Hall.
+The band debuted by opening for either Pink Floyd or the Troggs (stories differ) at Imperial College on 26 October 1968.
+Now a trio, the band had their biggest public performance on 27 February 1969 at a concert in aid of the National Council for the Unmarried Mother and Her Child, held at the Royal Albert Hall.
+As of November 2025, this gig has the only known piece of footage of the band's original run that exists.
 May, Taylor and Staffell performed on guitar, drums and bass respectively.

 Smile gigged quite a bit on the London scene, according to Time Out's listings.
-On 19 April they played at the Speakeasy, and on 31 May appeared at the Whisky-A-Go-Go.
+On 19 April, they played at the Speakeasy, and on 31 May, they appeared at the Whisky-A-Go-Go.

-In March 1969, the band played at a venue known as PJ's, using claims to have previously been played on BBC Radio 1 to secure an audience.
-It seems likely that the claims were fictitious, however.
-In May the band signed a one-off recording deal by Mercury Records to record three tracks, "Earth" (Staffell), "Step on Me" (May), and "Doin' All Right" (May/Staffell).
+From March 1969 onwards to April 1970, the band played at a venue known as PJ's Club in Truro, using claims—probably false—to have previously been played on BBC Radio 1 to secure an audience.
+In May the band signed a one-off recording deal with Mercury Records to record three tracks, "Earth" (Staffell), "Step on Me" (May), and "Doin' All Right" (May/Staffell).
 These were recorded in June 1969 at Trident Studios in Soho.